 Whether you want to work a full season and earn some cash, feel good by volunteering for charity, get your foot on the events career ladder, gain some invaluable experience and contacts for the future, or even if you’ve just missed out on tickets for one festival, this guide lists vital contacts for many different types of entry level festival work.

-Paid Festival Work (for money £$) vs Volunteering…
+Paid Festival Work (for cash £$) vs Volunteering…

-This guide is a big mishmash of different types of work you can do at festivals and different companies that provide staff to do these jobs so some of these positions will be paid but many will be volunteer positions (ie. you are working for your ticket) and there are lots of different pros and cons for both.
+This guide is a big mishmash of different types of festival work and different companies that provide staff to do these jobs so some of these positions will be paid but many will be volunteer positions (ie. you are working for your ticket) and there different pros and cons for both.

 Benefits of volunteering: